 In the past, this was totally me.
 I used to analyze what happened during the day and imagine what might happen the day after.
-Let's just say that I was over thinking.
+Let’s just say that I was thinking too much.
 My husband used to be annoyed when he got to bed and I asked him to pay this bill or call that company in the morning.
-"It's not the moment to talk about choirs," he used to say and he was right.
+“It’s not the moment to talk about choirs,” he used to say and he was right.

-So I've been trying a few tricks to help me relax before going to bed and sleep faster.
+So I’ve tried a few tricks to help me relax before going to bed and sleep faster.
 Here is what worked for me.

-I have to make a confession.
-I think - let's be real - I KNOW, that I'm addicted to my phone.
+I have to confess.
+I think – let’s be real – I KNOW, that I’m addicted to my phone.

 It had to change.

 I use it all the time!
 You can do a lot with this app including scheduling breaks so you can’t access any apps on your phone or see any notifications during a set time.
 Don’t worry if you really have to use an app you can always stop the break.